 image credit: JD Hancock, Flickr

 In this composition course, you will learn how to effectively gather and evaluate information and present it in well-organized expository prose.
 You will analyze arguments from a variety of sources and respond to these arguments in writing.
-Early on, you will select a controversy related to popular film, television, social media or video games that you will write about throughout the semester.
+Early on, you will select a controversy that you have an opinion about but are willing to change your mind about.
 You will approach this controversy in a different way for each of the three units we will cover.
-In Unit I, you will describe the controversy as a whole, in Unit II you will analyze one position within this controversy, and in Unit III you will advocate for a position within the controversy.
+In Unit I, you will describe the controversy as a whole using the skills of summary and synthesis, in Unit II you will analyze one position within this controversy, and in Unit III you will advocate for a position within the controversy.

 This “Foundations: Written Communication General Education requirement” course will prepare you to do the following: